GAP Ministries provides second chances through training programs

 The exposure in the form of features, television, and radio adds up to more than $1,500,000 through the year.

-In the GAP kitchen you can cook up more than lunch.
-For Adam Rose it was a place to turn his life around.
+In the GAP kitchen students can cook up more than just lunch.
+For Adam Rose, it was a place to turn his life around.

-The 10-week program run by the non-profit serves as a training ground for young people aging out of the foster care system or those, like Rose, who just need a second chance.
+The 10-week course run by the non-profit serves as a training ground for young people aging out of the foster care system or those, like Rose, who need a second chance.
+The certification program includes some classroom work and hands-on training in the kitchen.

-Rose says it can be extremely difficult to get back on your feet after spending time behind bars.

-"You know you become, I don't want to say numb, but you become less sensitive to being around people and being social.
-It's very strange," he said.

 "I came here with not knowing what it was and needing hope, and I was given that," Rose said.
 "And I was given grace and I was shown that there is a way to succeed."